archethic-foundation/archethic-docs/docs/participate/aeweb/how-it-works.md

 ## Website updates

 The first thing a node does when it receives an AEWeb request is to download the latest `reference` transaction from the chain.
-This behaviour allow an user to update its website and keep the same URL.
+This behaviour allows a user to update its website and to keep the same URL.

 This means that updating a website is as simple as sending a new `reference` transaction!